apptainer/apptainer-userdocs/singularity_and_docker.rst

 ask for help with running a specific Docker container.
 Other users may have already had success running the same container or software.
-Please don't report issues with specific Docker containers on GitHub, unless you believe they are due to a bug in {Singularity}.
+Please don't report issues with specific Docker containers on GitHub, unless you believe they are due to a bug in {Project}.

 .. _sec:deffile-vs-dockerfile:

 **********************************************
- {Singularity} Definition file vs. Dockerfile
+ {Project} Definition file vs. Dockerfile
 **********************************************

-An alternative to running Docker containers with {Singularity} is to re-write the ``Dockerfile`` as a definition file, and build a native SIF image.
+An alternative to running Docker containers with {Project} is to re-write the ``Dockerfile`` as a definition file, and build a native SIF image.

-The table below gives a quick reference comparing Dockerfile and {Singularity} definition files.
+The table below gives a quick reference comparing Dockerfile and {Project} definition files.
 For more detail please see :ref:`definition-files`.

 ================ =========================== ================ =============================
-{Singularity} Definition file                Dockerfile
+{Project} Definition file                Dockerfile
 -------------------------------------------- ----------------------------------------------
 Section          Description                 Section          Description
 ================ =========================== ================ =============================